Microfinance Institutions

 At scale, national economies benefit when VC-backed companies mature into major employers, exporters, and taxpayers[73].

-Venture capital occupies the middle layer between initial startup formation and later-stage corporate finance.
+Venture capital occupies the layer between initial startup formation and later-stage corporate finance.
 It supplies equity during the period when companies are scaling but still excluded from public markets and traditional credit.

 Within innovation ecosystems, VC connects capital to research, talent, and commercialization pipelines.
 In mature hubs, it operates as part of a dense institutional network involving universities, corporates, and policy actors.
 Governments increasingly position VC as a core tool for driving digital transformation and competitiveness[74].